Halo 4 Original Soundtrack

 The Halo 4 Original Soundtrack is the official soundtrack to the first-person shooter video game Halo 4, developed by 343 Industries and published by Microsoft Studios.
 British record producer Neil Davidge was Halo 4s main composer and producer.
 The soundtrack was released on October 19, 2012 in Australia and New Zealand, and October 22 everywhere else.
 A second volume containing more of the score was released digitally on April 8, 2013.

 Davidge was a Halo fan who was honored to have the chance to write music for the games.
 Drawing inspiration from the game's concept art and other visuals, he began writing music for the game in December 2010.
 Davidge described his music as an evolution of previous Halo music, designed to accompany the new style of the universe.

 Critical reception to Halo 4s music and the soundtrack was highly positive.
-However the absence of the iconic theme from the original Halo trilogy, without the establishment of a new one, received polarised views from players.
+However, its stylistic departure from earlier Halo music composed by Martin O'Donnell was divisive.
 The album debuted the No. 50 on the Billboard 200 chart in the United States, making it the highest-charting game soundtrack ever.